DolphDev/pynationstates/Documentation/ApiCall.md

 * *Positional Argument* `type` - Must be one of these values [`"nation"`, `"region"`, `"world"`, `"wa"`]
 * *Optional argument* `value` - the value of the type.
 This is required for all type values except world.
 See below
 * *Optional argument* `shard` - a list/set of valid shards.
-* *Optional Argument* `limit` - A limit to the request (Deprecation Warning: This is being considered to be removed due to being redundant)

 ##Putting it all together